 Traditional HR departments considered five classic stages in the employee life cycle.
 These are:

-This is the first step in the employee lifecycle.
+This is the first step in the employment life cycle.
 Gone are the days when employers were at an advantage and could negotiate terms with prospective employees as fewer job offerings were available to employees.

 The last year has revealed the reality that resilient employees bring lasting success to organisations during difficult times.
 This period has also changed the outlook of employees towards their future employers.
 In the current labour-tight job market, employees are looking for flexibility, companies that prioritise outcomes over output when it comes to productivity, and a more diverse workforce.
 Hence, it is imperative for organisation to build their company image in a way that is more attractive to the market and prospective employees and companies need to create its own niche place, irrespective of the size of the organisation.